-The process for filing a claim is the same for the HCFSA, LPFSA and DCFSA.
+The process for filing a claim is the same for the HCFSA and LPFSA.
 You have until March 31 following the end of the calendar year to file claims for reimbursement.
-Any funds remaining in your account(s) after March 31 will be forfeited.
+Any funds remaining in your account after March 31 will be forfeited.
 You have several options for filing a claim: